anderson-martin/Slack-Bot/README.md

 ### 2.1 Architecture

 You can look into the slack_bot.js in the root folder to see how I coonfigured it according to Viima's REST API.
 I have commented it for better clarification.

-This bot is woorking as a stand-alone module so it's reuable and can easily be maintained.
-And being built based on Botkit & Node, it's fast and robost.
+This bot is working as a stand-alone module so it's reuable and can easily be maintained.
+And being built based on Botkit & Node, it's fast and robust.

+You can run this bot on the server, so it will be available 24/7 on Slack.
+You just have to invite the bot intoo a chanel then voila!
+Alternatively, you can run it locally on your system.
+As far as it's runnig over there, it will be available on Slack too.

-To run the bot, you should go to the rooot oflder and run following command:
+To run the bot, you should go to the root folder and run following command:

 ```
  token=************ node slack_bot.js